IffatChowdhury/MIPS-Simulator/README.md

 # MIPS-Simulator
-This simulator was developed in Java at University of Texas at San Antonio.
+This is a MIPS architecture instructions simulator was developed in Computer Architecture course.